PieLabs/pie-catalog/README.md

 ### store

-To create an archive for this app you'll need pie-cli, then with that install go to a pie that you want to put onto the catalog and:
+To create an archive for this app you'll need pie-cli.
+With that installed, `cd` to a pie that you want to put onto the catalog and:

 `pie pack -a catalog --createArchive` - this will create a `pie-item.tar.gz` with everything that the element needs to run.

 `curl --request POST --data-binary "@pie-item.tar.gz" http://:host/store/ingest/:org/:repo/:semver` - this will send the tar to the app which will the extract the contents and store them in the backend

-To delete an element from the catalog run: `curl --request DELETE http://:host/api/element/:orb/:repo`.
+To delete an element from the catalog run: `curl --request DELETE http://:host/api/element/:org/:repo`.

 > Note: At the moment the catalog only ever holds 1 version of an element, so if you send in a newer version with the same org/repo name, the old version will be removed.